Drumich/EDIBO/gnuplot/readme.md

 set grid = grid tiles
-set title = main title
+set title "title" = main title
 set yrange [20:160] = sets lowest y to 20 and highest y to 160
 u 1:2 = using 1:2
 w lp = with linepoints
-t = title of the line
+t "title" = title of the line
-lw = line width
+lw 2 = line width